SP4PHC in Indonesia

 - Test solutions around telemedicine within a regulatory sandbox in collaboration with the Digital Transformation Office (DTO).

 More information can be found in this project overview one-pager.

 These three factsheets below serve as a reference and aim to visualize the latest data and trends on purchasing family planning, maternal, and newborn health services, and a broader overview of purchasing in Indonesia.
 Each factsheet also highlights some of the activities the SP4PHC country team is working on with local stakeholders within that topic area.
 These factsheets are updated annually (latest in May 2021).

 Featured Learning Products

 ThinkWell and Universitas Gadjah Mada’s Center for Reproductive Health conducted a landscaping assessment to better understand why private midwives are not joining JKN.
-This report, published in July 2020, also has policy recommendations for JKN administrators to incentive private midwives to enroll in the scheme.
-Strategic purchasing techniques can then be used to improve quality of care, increase access of affordable services, and strengthen coordination within the service delivery system.
+This report, published in July 2020, also has policy recommendations for JKN administrators to incentivize private midwives to enroll in the scheme.
+Strategic purchasing techniques can then be used to improve quality of care, increase access to affordable services, and strengthen coordination within the service delivery system.

 SP4PHC aims to improve how governments purchase primary health care services, with a focus on family planning and maternal, newborn, and child health.
 SP4PHC is supported by a grant from the Bill & Melinda Gates Foundation.